andyjsbell/near-game/README.md

 # `near-sdk-rs` Starter Kit

-This is a good project to use as a starting point for your AssemblyScript project.
+This is a good project to use as a starting point for your Rust project.

 ## Samples

-This repository includes a complete project structure for AssemblyScript contracts targeting the NEAR platform.
+This repository includes a very basic project structure for Rust contracts targeting the NEAR platform.

-The example here is very basic.
-It's a simple contract demonstrating the following concepts:
+The example here is a simple contract demonstrating the following concepts:
 - a single contract
 - the difference between `view` vs. `change` methods

-There are 1 Rust contracts in this project, each in their own folder:
+There is 1 Rust contract in this project:

 - **status message** in the `src` folder

-### Simple

-We say that an rust contract is written in the "simple style" when the `lib.rs` file (the contract entry point) includes a series of exported functions.

-In this case, all exported functions become public contract methods.

 ## Usage